kematzy/conky/Conky-Man-Page.md

   > Update interval

 * `update_interval_on_battery seconds`
-  > Update interval when running on batterypower
+  > Update interval when running on battery power

 * `uppercase`
   > Boolean value, if true, text is rendered in upper case

 * `use_spacer`
   > Adds spaces around certain objects to stop them from moving other things around.
-Arguments are left, right, and none (default).
+Arguments are `left`, `right`, and `none` (default).
 The old true/false values are deprecated and default to right/none respectively.
-Note that this only helps if you are using a mono font, such as Bitstream Vera Sans Mono.
+Note that this only helps if you are using a mono font, such as `Bitstream Vera Sans Mono`.

 * `use_xft`
   > Use Xft (anti-aliased font and stuff)

 * `xftalpha`
-  > Alpha of Xft font.
+  > Alpha of `Xft` font.
 Must be a value at or between 1 and 0.

 <br>